HanishaSakalabhaktula/advice-generator-app/README.md

 Provide step-by-step instructions on how to install your app.
 This might include:

 1. Clone the repository: `git clone https://github.com/HanishaSakalabhaktula/advice-generator-app.git`
-2. Navigate to the project directory: `cd your-app`
+2. Navigate to the project directory: `cd advice-generator-app`
 3. Install dependencies: `npm install` or `yarn install`

 ## Built with